 Apple’s new iPad Pro (2021) is here for 2021, officially making the leap to Apple’s in-house M1 chip and sporting an upgraded Liquid Retina XDR screen with HDR support.
 It also has 5G compatibility, Thunderbolt and USB4 support, new camera features … everything you would want in a new iPad, basically.
 So it’s not surprising if you already want to buy one.

-Here’s everything to know about availability, pre-ordering, and what to expect if you’re looking to purchase the iPad Pro in either the 11-inch or 12.9-inch size.
+Here’s everything to know about availability and what to expect if you’re looking to purchase the iPad Pro in either the 11-inch or 12.9-inch size.

-Pre-orders for the new M1 iPad Pro opened on April 30.
-Apple expects to actually start shipping in the latter half of May, so it will be around a month of waiting after an immediate pre-order to receive your iPad.
-Now let’s take a look at pricing — this time around, there are two different versions of the iPad Pro with significantly different pricing between the models.
+The new M1 iPad Pro started shipping in the final weeks of May and is now broadly available at a variety of sites, as well as Apple’s own site, which has the best customization and personalization options for ordering your iPad.
+But let’s take a look at pricing: This time around, there are two different versions of the iPad Pro with significantly different pricing between the models.

 - iPad Pro 11-inch (2021) pricing: $799 to $2,099 (financing starts at $66.58 per month).